ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     bash start_launcher_container.sh ~/.ssh/my_key.pem latest

 NOTE FOR SOLOMON: need to update sample for aws.cfg in pancancer-bag playbook and also set up folder for config, add notes about how to configure different workflows.
 Better: Don't worry about copying in a config from host (for now), container shoould already container the configs that are ready to go.
 Need to get mappings for Workflow -> instance type (for example, BWA needs m1.xlarge).
 Also need list of up-to-date version strings for workflows.
 Need newer AMI ID.
+Delete all gluster stuff from config.
+What does bwa_version_string do, can it be removed?
+Also, BWA should be 2.6.1.
+Change name of "cluster1" to "multinode".

 This should start up your container.